yougotagift-tech/docs/corporate-rewards-API-v0.4.md

 [Version 0.2](https://github.com/YouGotaGift/docs/blob/master/corporate-rewards-API-0.2.md)

 ### Changes
+Two new fields has been added.
-A new field is added "redemption_details" to support the brands whose redemption details are dynamic in nature.
+"redemption_details" to support the brands whose redemption details are dynamic in nature.

-"gift_pdf_link" : A direct gift pdf download link has been provided
+"gift_pdf_link" : A direct gift pdf download link

 ### How It Works